cemrich/pi-musicbox/Readme.md

 ### Basic Pi Setup

 You might want to set up the pi zero with [Raspberry Pi OS](https://www.raspberrypi.org/software/) Lite as a headless system to avoid the overhead of graphical output.
-There are good tutorials out there on how to set up a headless system, enable ssh and wifi before first boot (search for `wpa_supplicant`) and use `raspi-config`.
+There are good tutorials out there on how to set up a headless system, enable ssh and wifi before first boot.
+I used the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) for easy setup.

 If you do not (yet) feel comfortable without a graphical interface, go ahead and use the full Raspberry Pi OS image (with desktop) first.